This article, The Best Sous Vide Immersion Circulators and Water Baths, was last updated: July 2018.

 The stainless steel housing is removable and dishwasher safe, so cleaning is easy.
 This is important because sometimes, bags break, and food gunk can get sucked inside the circulator.
 Of course, running a circulator in clean water for an extended period would most likely clean it pretty thoroughly, but the removable option is nice.

 Because the Anova is small and lightweight (see specs below), it’s easy to store.
 It’s small enough to fit in a drawer.
 This is a great feature of most of the “new generation” circulators.

-You can get the Anova with WiFi, or with just Bluetooth for about $50 less.
+You can get the Anova with WiFi, or with just Bluetooth.
 These options allow you to set and control the unit remotely.
 Here are things you can do with an Internet connection to your circulator:

 - Set/change temp and timer

 - Monitor temperature

 As the connectivity is frequently updated, these options will change--but this is the gist of what you’ll get.

 Will you use the WiFi and/or Bluetooth?
 If you can solve the Danger Zone issue (i.e., that you can’t leave food out for more than 4 hours between 40F - 130F without risk of spoilage), then you may love having the ability to start dinner cooking from work so it’s ready when you get home.
 Or you may want to monitor a long cook while you’re out and about.
 And it would certainly be nice to know if there are any power outages that affect food safety.
 I have Bluetooth capability on my Anova.
 I haven’t used it, and I haven’t missed it.
 But people believed that about cell phones twenty years ago, and look where we are now.
 Furthermore, connectivity is not only cool; it is probably the future.
 So if it’s important to you, that should make the Anova with WiFi that much more appealing.